crazy-max/csgo-server-launcher/docker/README.md

 ### Docker Compose

 Docker compose is the recommended way to run this image.
 Copy the content of folder [examples/compose](examples/compose) in `/var/csgo-server-launcher/` on your host for example.
-Edit the compose file with your preferences and run the following command :
+Edit the compose and env files with your preferences and run the following command :

 ```bash
 $ docker-compose up -d